kevinjoseph1995/variational-autoencoder-Eager-Execution/README.md

 # Variational Autoencoder
 ![alt text](https://github.com/kevinjoseph1995/variational-autoencoder-Eager-Execution/blob/master/generated_images.png)
+Some of the generated images after the model was trained for 20 epochs.
   - A variational autoencoder model trained on the MNIST dataset using Tensorflow's Eager Execution, an imperative programming environment that evaluates operations immediately.
   - Eager Execution is different from the computational graph approach used within Tensorflow.
   - https://www.tensorflow.org/programmers_guide/eager